 When you look at dealership sales teams, there are always one or two salespeople that stand out.
 On the other hand, it is not uncommon to see the rest of the sales team may find it a struggle to keep up with their quotas.
 So is it hard to sell cars?
-Perhaps there is a trick that a few successful salespeople know?
-Here’s the inside scoop on what it takes to sell cars.

-Sales management is key
+Sales Management is Key

 Some underperforming or newer car sellers think that the entire sales process happens when the customer steps onto the dealership lot.
 However, there is a lot of preparation that comes with being a top seller of vehicles.
 First, the salesperson has to have excellent knowledge of the vehicle that they are selling.
 Also, the salesperson has to have deep insights into the marketplace.